jrowellfx/renumSeq/README.md

 ```

 Note that you may get an error from your
-shell when you try to run the `renumseq` command, that might look something like
+shell when you try to run the `renumseq` command above, without the
+quotes around the sequence, that might look something like
 this:

 ```